-It imposes new rules on companies, non-profits, government agencies and other organizations that offer goods and services to people in the EU, or that collect and analyze data tied to EU residents.
+It imposes new rules on companies, non-profits, government agencies and other organizations that offer goods and services to people in the EU, or that collect and analyzes data tied to EU residents.

 Some key elements of the GDPR are the following:

 Strengthened data protection for residents of the EU by ensuring that they have the right to:

 - Correct errors in their personal data

 - Object to processing of their personal data

 - Export personal data